Royal Academy Opera offers opportunities for keyboard players wanting to specialise as repetiteurs

 - Links to the Academy’s education/community programme

-Application and audition: Candidates for the Professional Diploma Repetiteur course are also assessed for the award of the Fellowship, so all candidates should apply for the Professional Diploma (Repetiteur) programme, code 909F, through UCAS Conservatoires.
+Application and audition: Candidates for the Professional Diploma Repetiteur course are also assessed for the award of the Fellowship, so all Fellowship candidates should apply for the Professional Diploma (Repetiteur) course, code 909F, through UCAS Conservatoires.

-Eligibility: The Fellowship is an employed role, available to UK citizens and to non-UK citizens who hold UK immigration status which allows them to work without restrictions.
+Eligibility restriction: The Fellowship is an employed role, available to UK citizens and to non-UK citizens who hold UK immigration status which allows them to work without restrictions.
+Please note that the UK Student visa has work restrictions, so you cannot take up the Fellowship if you are on a Student visa.